nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ### Suggest a Show: `suggest`

 **Description:** Want a random show?
-This provides you find a random show from the displayed list!
+This helps you find a random show from the displayed list!

 **Format:** `suggest`